18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 We define the File_to_binary function, which takes in the respondent's file, the queried allele name and the queried genotype.

 #####**6.23: File_to_binary()**
-This function takes a file and returns a '1' or a '0' based on the patient's vote, thus the name file to binary.
-By inputting the patient's file, SNP position and the base the doctor wants, it will access the file for that snp position.
+This function takes a file and returns a '1' or a '0' based on the patient's vote, thus the name file_to_binary.
+By inputting the patient's file, SNP position and the base the doctor wantsto query, it will access the file for that SNP position.
 If the file does not have the position, a '2' is returned for an error to be flagged.
 If it does, it will read the file in table format.
 The 3 most commonly used files for storing SNP data are ftdna-illumina, 23andme and ancestry files, all of which have different number of columns, 1, 4 and 5 respectively.
 We use this to identify what kind of format the file is in, then we extract the base pair data from the given position.
 If this matches the doctor's pair, it will return a '1'.
 If not, it will return a '0'.

 ```
 File_to_binary <- function(file,snp_id,doctor_base){